kbarre123/copper-cannon-distillery/README.md

 ##### System dependencies #####

 ##### Configuration: #####
- * For security purposes, .gitignore contains the file /application.yml.
-The following environmental variables are contained therein:
+ * For security purposes, /app/.gitignore contains the file /application.yml, so it's not tracked by git.
+The following environmental variables are contained therein.
+I've saved a copy on Google Drive if I ever need to clone to a new box.
   * GMAIL_USERNAME:
   * GMAIL_PASSWORD:
   * MAILCHIMP_API_KEY: